davidwdraper/EFFV2/SOP.md

 ## All ADR are created as .md files with a download link - always.

 ## For the 1st ADR in a session, ask for the ADR number to use.

+## No unfinished code

+When writing code for NV backend:

+No forward-looking TODO promises.

+No passive “can be wired later.”

+No comments implying skipped invariants.

+Every invariant is either enforced in code or explicitly failed.